 As a lover of both snowshoeing and design, I have been following the development of the first EVA foam snowshoe for about a year.
 They have a very different look and construction compared to a traditional metal or plastic snowshoe, and the binding is greatly simplified.
 In talking to the President and co-founder of Crescent … Continue reading Crescent Moon EVA Foam Snowshoe Gear Review

 This weekend marks the one year anniversary of our first ever Minnesota Women Who Hike meet up: Superbowl Snowshoe Shuffle!
 And the Women Who Hike founder, Nicole Brown, was just featured on The Stokecast Podcast sharing her story and about how Women Who Hike became the organization that it is today.
 So, this post is … Continue reading Women Who Hike and Winter Snowshoeing at Mille Lacs Kathio State Park

 TRIP DETAILS LENGTH 2 mile Hiking Club Trail DIFFICULTY Easy DATE Dec 28, 2018 MAIN FEATURES Wooded loop through rolling hills, views of a Wildlife Pond You may remember my post from Moose Lake State Park last 4th of July.
-Back then the park was bursting with happy campers and families celebrating their 4th of July … Continue reading ‘Instructions for Living a Life’ and Snowshoeing at Moose Lake State Park!
+Back then the park was bursting with happy campers and families celebrating their 4th of July traditions a the … Continue reading ‘Instructions for Living a Life’ and Snowshoeing at Moose Lake State Park!